 2. Site outcomes will be based on a comprehensive list, with accompanying maps, of KBAs for the hotspot, comprising all sites that meet the criteria defined in the IUCN Standard on KBAs that can be identified based upon available information.
-Focus will be on terrestrial and coastal sites.

 The site outcomes will be based upon the KBAs identified in the existing Ecosystem Profile.
-The KBA list will be enriched by new data made available since the first profiling exercise, including but not limited to the updated KBAs for Haiti and newly defined KBAs for the European outermost regions and overseas countries and territories.
+The KBA list will be enriched by new data made available since then, including but not limited to the Freshwater KBA assessment (IUCN, 2014), Important Plant Areas of the South and East of Mediterranean (IUCN, Plantlife and WWF, 2011) and updated information on Important Bird Areas available on BirdLife's datazone (BirdLife international, 2016).
 Consultations with experts and local associations, including with CEPF grantees, will be used to gather additional (and sometimes unpublished) data.

-The section on site outcomes will be largely based upon the existing profile, with additional sites based on new data, expansion to coastal sites, and, in some cases, revision of site boundaries.
+The section on Site Outcomes will be largely based upon the existing Ecosystem Profile, with additional sites based on new data and, in some cases, revision of site boundaries.

-3. Corridor outcomes will be based on a comprehensive list, with accompanying maps, of higherscale spatial units necessary to maintain ecological and evolutionary processes at the landscape scale in the larger islands.
+3. Corridor outcomes will be based on a comprehensive list, with accompanying maps, of higherscale spatial units necessary to maintain ecological and evolutionary processes at the landscape scale.
 Within this context, the chapter summarizes the ecosystem services provided by the natural ecosystems of the hotspot and describes their social and economic value.
 The text relates the importance of conservation corridors to the provision of specific ecosystem services.

-The corridor outcomes will mostly consist of a refresh, in particular through consultations with local stakeholders, of the analysis in the existing profile.

-This chapter should also make specific links between conservation outcomes and relevant indicators in the CEPF Monitoring Framework, including CEPF indicators 1, 4, 5, 8, and 18.
+The Corridor Outcomes will mostly consist in a revision, in particular through consultations with local stakeholders, of the Ecosystem Profile section.
+This chapter should also make specific links between Conservation Outcomes and relevant indicators in the CEPF Monitoring Framework, including CEPF indicators 1, 4, 5, 8, and 18.

-Map: Conservation outcomes in the hotspot (including corridors)

-Table: Sites of highest biological priority (name, island, protection status, size, current annual funding).
+Map: Conservation outcomes in the hotspot (including corridors) Table: Sites of highest biological priority (name, island, protection status, size, current annual funding).
 Table: Protected Areas in the Hotspot.
 Table: Summary of Globally Threatened Species (species outcomes) in the Hotspot.
 Table: Summary of Key Biodiversity Areas (site outcomes) in the Hotspot.
 Table: Summary of Conservation Corridors (corridor outcomes) in the Hotspot.
 Geo-referenced data sets: Data sets used as the basis for the above.

-Data collected by the team for this chapter will be submitted to Conservation International's cartography team, who will then use the information to prepare a Conservation Outcomes wall map, and also entered into the World Bird and Biodiversity Database.
-To this end, the team must submit the following as appendices to this chapter, using templates that will be provided:
+Data collected by the team for this chapter will be submitted to Conservation International's GIS and cartography experts, who will then use the information to prepare a Conservation Outcomes wall map.
+The team must submit the following as appendices to this chapter.

 - 1. GIS layer of KBA polygons with attributes - 2.
-GIS layer of conservation corridors with attributes - 3.
-Matrix of KBAs showing that criteria that each triggers and other summary information
+GIS layer of conservation corridors - 3.
+Species-site matrix (in Excel) listing KBA trigger species (and other features) for each KBA

-CEPF expects that Chapter 4 will be drafted early in the process so that authors of subsequent chapters (e.g., on policy, on civil society) can tailor their work to be focused on the specific conservation outcomes.
+CEPF advises that revision to Chapter 4 be drafted early in the process so that authors of subsequent chapters (e.g., on policy, on civil society) can tailor their work to be focused on the specific conservation outcomes.

 Chapter 5.
 Socioeconomic Context of the Hotspot.
 This chapter provides an overview of the socioeconomic situation of the hotspot, an analysis of how this affects conservation outcomes, and how it could influence the strategic directions for CEPF actions.
-The chapter should provide information and analysis on population, including demographics, migration and distribution trends (e.g., urban versus rural), and ethnic distinctions, if relevant.
+The chapter should provide information and analysis on population, including demographics, migration and distribution trends (e.g., urban versus rural; state to state), and ethnic and indigenous distinctions, if relevant.
 The chapter should also discuss relevant social and economic facts, including poverty and welfare distribution, economic activities as they relate to natural resource use (e.g., agriculture, energy, fisheries, mining, forestry, tourism), and linguistic/social/religious distinctions if they have relevance to civil society engagement and/or conservation.
-As relevant, there should be discussion of youth and underprivileged people, as they relate to conservation.
-There must be a separate section on gender.
+As relevant, there should be discussion of youth and underprivileged as either relate to conservation.
+There must be a distinct section on gender.